phillm4/ISS_uNLC/README.md

 It is intend in the future to remove the bulk of the dependencies on scikit-image and PIL, and instead use OpenCV exclusively.
 This process has already been initiated.

 ### Required Libraries and Additional Dependencies
 In order to run the python scripts for uNLC, several additional libraries are required.
-One of the required libraries if pyflow.
+One of the required libraries is pyflow.
 Pyflow is a wrapper around [Ce Liu's C++ implementation of Coarse2Fine Optical Flow](http://people.csail.mit.edu/celiu/OpticalFlow/), and the python wrapper utilizes the python package Cython.
 Cython consists of C-extensions for Python.
 When attempting to build the pyflow library on a windows machine, "error: Unable to find vcvarsall.bat" was encountered.
 This appears to be a common error due to Visual Studio.
 As a result, all work was completed on an Ubuntu 16.04 LTS system.

 ```
   cv2